Short story about an all too common problem

 Sienna was envious of Indiana’s long wavy chestnut hair, but would never admit it.

-The boys at the school lusted after them, but the group intimidated them.
+The boys at the school lusted after them.
+Knowing their power, the girls considered themselves the cool group. .

 Letting herself into her house after school she unrolled the waistband of the plaid school skirt, restoring the length.